- About Us

-Current public interest matters at the firm include:
+Other representative public interest matters at the firm include:

-- Helping launch the Time’s Up Legal Defense Fund, which provides victims of sexual harassment and assault with legal representation to ensure that victims are not bullied or silenced by the burden of costly, protracted litigation.
+- Helping launch the Time’s Up Legal Defense Fund, which provides victims of sexual harassment and assault with free legal representation to ensure that victims are not bullied or silenced by the burden of costly, protracted litigation.

-- Representing LGBT pride organization and its leaders in constitutional challenge to City of Starkville, Mississippi’s ban on a gay pride parade.
+- Representing an LGBTQ+ pride organization and its leaders in a constitutional challenge to a municipal ban on a gay-pride parade in the City of Starkville, Mississippi.
 After Kaplan Hecker & Fink filed a motion for a preliminary injunction, the City reversed its initial ban and permitted the parade to go forward.

-Following Windsor, Robbie and her team went on to litigate three separate, though related, cases in the State of Mississippi.
+Following Windsor, Robbie went on to litigate three separate, though related, cases in the State of Mississippi.
 First, in 2013, Robbie and her team won a case seeking marriage equality in Mississippi.
 In an article about her Fifth Circuit argument in that case, Mark Stern of Slate wrote “Kaplan emerged as Mississippi’s fiercest LGBTQ rights defender after…[she] secured a victory against Mississippi’s same-sex marriage ban.”
 Next, Robbie and her team sued to overturn Mississippi's ban on adoption by gay and lesbian couples.
 The teenage son of two of Robbie’s clients in that case described Robbie’s argument as follows: “Once the arguments had begun, our prestigious and almost rock star-like lawyer, Roberta Kaplan, had to stop multiple times to slow down and repeat what was said in her fast, New York accent so the court reporter could catch up.
 Ms. Kaplan’s job was to explain our case to the judge, tell him all of the many reasons why this law should be declared unconstitutional and describe the damage it has caused to the many gay couples all across Mississippi.”